-In general, St. Thomas's congregation and clergy credited the Women's Association with the original idea for a new hall, and recognized that the Association did most of the fund raising.
+In general, St. Thomas's congregation and clergy credited the Women's most of the fund raising.
 New rector Henry Dunfield even asked their consent to name the building after Wood.
-Bishop Jones, however, announced at the opening of a major fund raising event that "whatever comfort and efficiency may be lent to the future working of the parish [because of this building], will be largely owing to [Reverend Wood's] fostering care and foresight".
-This may have stuck a little in the throats of Association members, despite their affection for Wood's memory.
-Later, at the
+The Bishop Jones, however, announced at the opening of a major fund raising event that "whatever comfort and efficiency may be lent to the future working of the parish [because of this building], will be largely owing to [Reverend